Cracking Employment Status and Its Types

 5. Office Holder:

-A person having a certain position in a company without a contract or receives regular payment can be called Office Holder.
+A person having a certain position in a company without a contract or receiving regular payment can be called an Office Holder.
 It includes:

-• Appointments of directors, secretaries, board members, and crown under the statute.
+• Appointments of directors, secretaries, board members, and crowns under the statute.

 • Appointments by internal laws of organizations like trade union secretaries.